aion-dk/public-helm-charts/charts/us/README.md

 In order to deploy this helm chart, you will need to have [helm](https://helm.sh) 3 or newer installed.

 ## Prerequisites
 Deploying this chart requires some preparation.
 The chart requires a namespace containing a number of secrets to be present ahead of time.
-You can to create the requisite infrastructure, namespace and secrets using the exoscale `us-deployment` example in the [terraform-main](https://github.com/aion-dk/terraform-main) project.
+You can to create the requisite infrastructure, namespace and secrets using the exoscale `dev-us-1` example in the [terraform-main](https://github.com/aion-dk/terraform-main) project.

 The helm chart contains a number of precondition checks, which will fail if the requirements aren't met.